SAP Data Platforms

 The significant benefits of the Scheme can help increase farm productivity and reduce the impact of agriculture on the water environment.

-Participation in the SNHS is a conditionality for the Farm Sustainability Payment from 2026.
-To meet this requirement, your farm must have registered for SNHS and completed the CAFRE training by 15 May 2027.
+For farm businesses in operation on or before 8 September 2025, registering for the SNHS and completing the training is a conditionality for the Farm Sustainability Payment from 2026.
+To meet this requirement, farm businesses in this category must have registered for SNHS and completed the CAFRE training by 15 May 2027.
 If you haven’t done this by then, your FSP for 2027 will be reduced by 10%.
 If you still haven’t met the requirement after that, the reduction will increase to 15% and stay at that level until you take part.

 What do I need to do now?